WHAT REASONING IS AND

 constitute justification without positive evidence, and evidence in

-support of an idea does not refute serious evidence against it.
+support of an idea does not refute hard evidence against it.

 (Many ideas are incorrectly claimed to be knowledge, when in fact they